 Bishop's advisors in women's ministry

-Three new advocates have been appointed to become Bishop’s Advisors for Women’s Ministry.
-The trio will work at a diocesan level on all areas which affect ordained women.
+Four new advocates have been appointed to become Bishop’s Advisors for Women’s Ministry.
+The team will work at a diocesan level on all areas which affect ordained women.
 This includes recruitment and interviews; maternity and anti-bullying policies; to wellbeing and support systems as well as encouragement for senior roles.

-They are available to offer advice for individuals and advocate for them and will build on the supportive clergy network established by their predecessor the Rev Felicity Scroggie.
-The Revd Liz Jackson, who is Associate Archdeacon of Berkshire, will coordinate the three new area roles.
+They are available to offer advice for individuals and advocate for them and will build on the supportive clergy network established by their predecessor, the Revd Felicity Scroggie.
+The Revd Liz Jackson, who is Associate Archdeacon of Berkshire, will coordinate the new roles.

 The Revd Preb Jane Haslam